 The steps to make this ornament are deceptively simple:

-- Remove from oven and insert a juice box straw near the top to create a hole for the string.
+Remove from oven and insert a juice box straw near the top of each ornament to create a hole for the string.
 Leave straw in place until candy has cooled.

-- Don’t skip the parchment paper and greasing the cookie cutter!
+- Don’t skip the parchment paper and greasing the cookie cutter with non stick spray!
 Jolly Ranchers cool and harden quickly and they adhere to whatever they touch.

 - If you ignored the first important note, you can still salvage your cookie sheet and cookie cutter by returning them to the oven and heating until the candy melts again.
 Then, wipe off quickly before the candy cools.

 - After you’ve baked the ornament, do NOT wait for it to cool completely to remove it from the cookie cutter or you risk the ornament cracking or breaking.
 Ideally, the candy will be semi-solid and malleable while you work to release it from the cookie sheet.

 - I used my toaster oven.
 You can use a full-sized cookie sheet in a full-sized oven so you can make multiple ornaments at once, but make sure you have a small army to help you quickly make the hanger holes and to help you extract the ornaments from the cookie cutters before they cool.

 - If you do break the ornament trying to free it from the cookie cutter, simply put the broken pieces back inside the cookie cutter and melt them again.
 I had to do this twice with the ornament pictured above.